Capital Health Network

 Primary Health Care Support

-CHN’s Indigenous Health Team provides in-practice support and education for primary care providers to assist with the delivery of culturally appropriate services.
+CHN’s Indigenous Health Team provides in-practice support and education for primary care providers to assist with the delivery of culturally appropriate services, and improving health outcomes for First Nations people.

 Read more